maria8719/week9-redux-basics/readme.md

 import { createStore } from 'redux';
 ```

-Now you use it to create a store singleton instance.
-The createStore function takes one mandatory argument: a reducer.
+Now you use it to create a store instance.
+The <a href="https://redux.js.org/api/createstore">createStore function</a> takes one mandatory argument: a reducer.

 ```JS
 const store = createStore(reducer);